 The above example will give the below sequence.

-If you really want to fill Alphabets you can apply this.
-First input 65 and 66 and drag them then input a formula CHAR(Number) which will convert the number to alphabet as per ASCII code.
-This is not a part of autofill at all but I usually come across this problem while working on Excel and got this solution from Google.
+If you really want to fill Alphabets, you can apply this.
+First, input 65 and 66 and drag them, then input a formula CHAR(Number) which will convert the number to the alphabet as per ASCII code.
+This is not a part of autofill, but I usually encounter this problem while working on Excel and get this solution from Google.

-In this way, we can fill alphabets in excel.
-Once you reach Z the letters will change hence you need to stop at Z and select the entire A to Z range and drag autofill feature.
+In this way, we can fill the alphabet in excel.
+Once you reach Z, the letters will change; hence you need to stop at Z and select the entire A to Z range and drag the autofill feature.

 Things to Remember

-We can use autofill in excel for numbers, sides (East, West, North, and South), years, dates, months and some other types of data.
+- We can use autofill in excel for numbers, sides (East, West, North, and South), years, dates, months, and other data types.
 Smart tag helps to fill the sequence, format, months, etc.

-Because of this feature, we can save time while working on a large amount of data.
-This AutoFill in excel is not capable to fill alphabets this is one of the drawbacks of this.
+- Because of this feature, we can save time while working on a large amount of data.
+This AutoFill in Excel is not capable of filling alphabets; this is one of the drawbacks of this.

 This has been a guide to AutoFill in Excel.
-Here we discuss the AutoFill in Excel and how to use the AutoFill in Excel along with practical examples and downloadable excel template.
-You can also go through our other suggested articles-
+Here we discuss AutoFill in Excel and how to use AutoFill in Excel, along with practical examples and a downloadable excel template.
+You can also go through our other suggested articles –